jtljac/me5e/CONTRIBUTING.md

 ## Releases

-This repository includes a GitHub Actions configuration which automates the compilation and bundling required for a release when a Tag is pushed or created with the name `release-x.x.x`.
+This repository includes a GitHub Actions configuration which automates the compilation and bundling required for a release when a Tag is pushed or created with the name `release-x.x.x.y.y.y`.

 ### Prerequisites